|Step 1: Gather your supplies

-Coffee beans: Choose high-quality whole beans and grind them just before brewing for the freshest flavor.
+Coffee beans: Opt for high-quality whole beans and grind them just before brewing for the best flavor.

 Grinder: If you don't have pre-ground coffee, you'll need a grinder to grind the beans.
-A medium-coarse grind is recommended for Chemex.
+Burr grinders are recommended for a consistent grind.

 Kettle: You'll need hot water, so a kettle is handy for heating water to the desired temperature.

 Spoon or stirrer: Something to stir the coffee with.

 |Fill the kettle with the desired amount of water and heat it.
 The ideal water temperature for French press coffee is around 200°F (93°C), which is just below boiling point.
 Let the water sit for about a minute after boiling to reach the right temperature.

 |Measure out the desired amount of coffee beans.
 As a general guideline, a ratio of 1:15 coffee to water is often used.
 For example, if you're brewing 1 cup of coffee, you'll need about 1 tablespoon (7-8 grams) of coffee grounds.
 Adjust the amount based on your personal preference for strength.
 Grind the beans to a coarse consistency, similar to breadcrumbs.

 |Pour some hot water into the French press to preheat it.
 Swirl the water around to warm up the glass, then discard the water.

 |Add the coffee grounds to the French press.
 Use the appropriate amount based on the coffee-to-water ratio you determined.

 |Slowly pour the hot water over the coffee grounds in the French press.
 Start with a small amount of water, just enough to wet the grounds, and let it bloom for about 30 seconds.
 This allows the coffee to release its flavors.
 Then, pour the remaining water in a steady stream, ensuring all the grounds are saturated.
 Leave about an inch of space at the top to avoid overflow.